bartschliam/modqueue-tools/README.md

 Provides analytics and alerting for mod queues.

+## About this app

+modqueue-tools-plus is a community-maintained fork of [modqueue-tools](https://developers.reddit.com/apps/modqueue-tools) by u/fsvreddit.
+It builds on that project's analytics and alerting features and adds support for sending alerts to **multiple Discord webhooks**, each with its own optional thresholds.
+This fork was created after the corresponding pull request to the original project had gone unmerged for an extended period.

+All credit for the original design and implementation goes to fsvreddit; this fork is offered under the same [BSD-3-Clause license](LICENSE) and is not affiliated with or endorsed by the original author.

 ## Analytics

 This app updates a wiki page (modqueue-tools/queuestats) on your subreddit once a day with statistics on queue lengths and queue action times for the last 24 hours and for the last 3 months (or the app install date, whichever is later).